SpencerBateman/database-final/README.md

 rate the date.

 ## How to run the app locally
+Make sure you have MongoDB installed.
+You can find the download here https://docs.mongodb.com/getting-started/shell/installation/

+Make sure you have Node 9+ installed
+You can find it here https://nodejs.org/en/download/

+Make sure you have npm installed
+You can find it here http://blog.npmjs.org/post/85484771375/how-to-install-npm

+Now...

+`git clone` this repository and `cd` into the cloned folder

+To get the database running type `sudo mongod`

-To get started, type `npm install`
+To get the application's dependencies installed run `npm install`

-When that is completed installing, run `npm start`
+Once the install is successful run `npm start` to start the front end server at localhost:4200
-In another window, run `nodemon server.js`

-You will need to install MongoDB.
-Here is the install link: https://docs.mongodb.com/getting-started/shell/installation/ After installation, run `sudo mongod` within the project directory.
+in a separate terminal window get the server running with `nodemon server.js` which will serve at localhost:3100

 ## Dev Notes